Flint sit-down strike: Conclusion

+The agreement that GM consented to was to rehire workers that were a part of the strike, allow workers to wear buttons and other symbols that represented unions, and granted 6 months of negotiations in the plants that participated in a strike to UAW-CIO.

 As short as this agreement was, it gave the UAW instant legitimacy.
 The workers there also got a 5% increase in pay and were allowed to talk about the union during lunch.
 The UAW capitalized on that opportunity, signing up 100,000 GM employees and building the union's strength through grievance strikes at GM plants throughout the country.
 Several participants in the strike, including Charles I. Krause, went on to greater prominence within the union.
 Other notable participants in the sit-down strike were future D-Day hero and Greco-Roman wrestling champion Dean Rockwell, labor leader and future UAW president Walter Reuther, and the uncle of documentary filmmaker Michael Moore, whose debut feature Roger & Me contains a clip from the strike.

 In the next year, UAW membership grew from 30,000 to 500,000 members.
 Employees of other car manufacturers such as Ford joined, as the entire industry was rapidly unionized.
 As later noted by the BBC, "the strike was heard 'round the world".

-The GM sit-down strike of 1936–37 was, all in all, the most significant American labor conflict in the 20th century.
-When the UAW victory in the strike was followed by the capitulation of the United States Steel Corporation to the Steel Workers' Organizing Committee, the Financial Observer remarked that "an era of labor-management relations" had come to an end and "a new era" had begun.
+The sit-down strike became a principal weapon of mass organization in the labor industry.
+Labor workers could unionize regardless of race and education status, creating opportunities for membership agreements, payroll negotiation, and even government protection for workers.
+The strike gave the workers a newfound confidence to join unions and use their voice.